snowball-lv/jpak/README.md

 Strings have a hard limit of `MAX_STR` when lexing.
 Therefore that's the limit of your JSON strings as well.

-If something goes wrong it prints and error and immediately quits.
+If something goes wrong it prints an error and immediately quits.

 ## Build